tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/Activities/16-Stu_Portfolio_Planner_Part_II/README.md

-# Constructing Optimized Portfolios
+# Portfolio Planner Part II

-In this activity, upper management has narrowed down their candidate stocks for a portfolio down to 10 stocks:
+In this activity, Harold has been asked to revisit the 10 stocks he previously researched:

 * Bank of New York Mellon (BK)
 * Diamondback Energy (FANG)